metagov/govbase-website/README.md

 ### Cryptopolitical Typology Quiz

+Primary data from the Cryptopolitical Typology Quiz

 | View          | Description                  |
 |---------------|------------------------------|
 | All records   | All survey responses         |

 ### Entity-Decision Model

+Entities and decisionmaking processes involved in a project

 | View          | Description                  |
 |---------------|------------------------------|